nixworks/public/news/2010/07/8/README.md

 _Context: Amnesty International, Gaza, Israel, Israeli blockade, consumer goods_

 ### [David Lloyd Johnston, president of the University of Waterloo, is announced as Canada's next Governor General.
 He will succeed Michaelle Jean in September. ](/news/2010/07/8/david-lloyd-johnston-president-of-the-university-of-waterloo-is-announced-as-canada-s-next-governor-general-he-will-succeed-michaa-lle-je.md)
-_Context: Canada, David Lloyd Johnston, Governor General, Michaelle Jean, University of Waterloo_
+_Context: Canada, David Lloyd Johnston, Governor General of Canada, Michaelle Jean, University of Waterloo_

 ### [United States Republican Party Chairman Michael Steele again resist calls for him to step down after he asserted that the War in Afghanistan was a "war of Obama's choosing". ](/news/2010/07/8/united-states-republican-party-chairman-michael-steele-again-resist-calls-for-him-to-step-down-after-he-asserted-that-the-war-in-afghanistan.md)
-_Context: Michael Steele, Republican, U.S., War in Afghanistan (2001-present)_
+_Context: Americans, Michael Steele, Republican, War in Afghanistan (2001-present)_

 ### [US federal judge Joseph Louis Tauro, in two separate cases, rules that a federal ban against gay marriage is unconstitutional, as it interferes with a state's right to define marriage. ](/news/2010/07/8/us-federal-judge-joseph-louis-tauro-in-two-separate-cases-rules-that-a-federal-ban-against-gay-marriage-is-unconstitutional-as-it-interfe.md)
 A U.S. judge in Boston has ruled that a federal gay marriage ban is unconstitutional because it interferes with the right of a state to define marriage.